 There was no reduction in the incidence of clinical coronary events in people over 50 years who had heart disease or diabetes, with moderately high doses of vitamin E. A follow-up study on the same patients (HOPE-TOO) found no evidence of the efficacy of vitamin E in preventing cardiovascular disease either.

-Another large trial confirmed that there was no overall drop in mortality from all causes, but in women above 65, the number of nonfatal myocardial infarctions went down by more than a quarter, while the cardiovascular mortality decreased by almost 50%.
+Another large trial confirmed that there was no overall drop in mortality from all causes, but in women above 65, the number of nonfatal myocardial infarctions went down by more than a quarter, while cardiovascular mortality decreased by almost 50%.
 Considering all women, it was reduced by 24%.

 This has not been confirmed in men, however, and a worrisome finding was the increased incidence of hemorrhagic stroke with vitamin E supplementation.
 Additional trials are needed to understand the possible preventive role of vitamin E in younger, healthy people, as most trials have focused on the older group of patients with established risk factors for heart disease.

 The antioxidant action of vitamin E has been thought to bring about a preventive effect on cancer development by blocking cell damage due to free radical action.
-A few large studies showed a reduction in prostate cancer with vitamin E supplementation, but the SELECT study showed no such benefit, and its follow up revealed a statistically significant increase in prostate cancer among men who had taken vitamin E earlier.
+A few large studies showed a reduction in prostate cancer with vitamin E supplementation, but the SELECT study showed no such benefit, and its follow-up revealed a statistically significant increase in prostate cancer among men who had taken vitamin E earlier.

 Similar claims of benefits in reducing the incidence of colon and bladder cancer remain to be confirmed.
-However, it is noteworthy that some researchers found that gamma-tocopherol had a cancer-preventive effect which pure alpha-tocopherol lacked, by inactivating the cancer-promoting Akt gene.
+However, it is noteworthy that some researchers found that gamma-tocopherol had a cancer-preventive effect that pure alpha-tocopherol lacked, by inactivating the cancer-promoting Akt gene.

 Significant vision loss is due to age-related macular degeneration and cataracts in most older people.
 Since they are postulated to arise from the cumulative damage caused by oxidizing free radicals, vitamin E supplementation was thought to be of benefit.